Become a Travel Hacker and See the World For Free

 You can also save money by checking alternative airports to fly into.
 What most people don’t realize is that different airports charge different fees to airlines to allow them to land and take-off from.
 Some are cheaper than others.
 Check to see if adding a stop so you fly in from a different airport hub is cheaper.
-For example it might be cheaper to fly from Chicago to Cleveland to Orlando than it would be to fly from Chicago to Orlando.
+For example, it might be cheaper to fly from Chicago to Cleveland to Orlando than it would be to fly from Chicago to Orlando.

 The last thing you should check before you book your flight is for other carriers that fly to your destination.
-Do a web search to find out all of the airlines that fly into the airport closest to your destination.
+Do a web search to find out all the airlines that fly into the airport closest to your destination.
 You may find a small, unlisted carrier that wasn’t picked up by the flight comparison website you originally used.
 If you find an unlisted carrier go to their website and find out if they offer a cheap flight that works for you.
 This step is a double-checker for me to ensure I got the cheapest flight offered.

 Booking flights this way can save you 20-30 percent off your flight and it shouldn’t take that long to do the cross checks.
 But if you want to save even more money than that there are bigger ‘hacks’ available that can get you flights for free or virtually free!
 However, these methods require a bit more time and energy.

-If you use credit cards in your daily life then this ‘hack’ may appeal to you.
+If you use credit cards in your daily life, then this ‘hack’ may appeal to you.
 Since nearly everyone has a credit card now-a-days, companies put a lot of work into attracting customers away from competitors.
 The most common way to attract new customers is with reward and bonus programs and a lot of times those come in the form of free travel points or airline miles.

 I don’t want to be Debbie Downer, but before you read any further about this ‘hack’ I want to warn you that this is only for people who are self-disciplined and have good credit.
-If you’re the type who uses credit cards as a means to afford the world without a thought to how to pay for it, then this isn’t for you.
+If you’re the type who uses credit cards to afford the world without a thought to how to pay for it, then this isn’t for you.
 Only use this method if you pay off your credit card bill in full every month.

 OK back to my travel hack guideline…No matter which your favorite airline is sign up for their credit card.
-If you don’t have a particular favorite or fly several different carriers sign up for all of their credit cards.
+If you don’t have a favorite or fly several different carriers sign up for all their credit cards.
 In fact, the more the better.

 You’ll want to pick an airline(s) that has routes where you want to travel.
 But don’t worry about this too much because many airlines are affiliated with other carriers so the points or miles you gain can be used on multiple airlines.

 Choose one that gives you a large amount of bonus points or miles just for signing up.
-In most cases you should receive enough points to pay for an economy flight within the continental U.S. You will have to meet the minimum spending requirement to get these points/miles though (it’s usually somewhere between $1,000-3,000 within the first three months).
+In most cases, you should receive enough points to pay for an economy flight within the continental U.S. You will have to meet the minimum spending requirement to get these points/miles though (it’s usually somewhere between $1,000-3,000 within the first three months).

 Most credit cards will reward you one to two miles per dollar you spend.
 This means that if you spend $1,000 a month living your life, you’ll earn between 1,000 and 2,000 miles per month.
-Add these to the miles you received as a bonus for signing up and you’ll quickly have enough to get two free (or virtually free) round trip tickets.
+Add these to the miles you received as a bonus for signing up and you’ll quickly have enough to get two free (or virtually free) round-trip tickets.
 Awesome!